 How can you benefit from the OrPHEuS project?
-Get involved!

 Be aware of the innovative ICT applications developed within the OrPHEuS project.
 The project evaluates how ICT devices can help building strategies for energy optimization, contributing to a significant reduction of consumption and CO2 emissions which can only be achieved through the adoption of ICT by city authorities.

-A key opportunity for the ICT industry, which is being analysed in the OrPHEuS project, is the improvement of the communication infrastructures from the distribution network until the customer house.
-Sensor and metering data networks – especially new concepts for machine-to-machine architecture and extensions (like data processing, filtering, and behaviour detection) are being addressed.
+A key opportunity for the ICT industry, which is analysed in the OrPHEuS project, is the improvement of the communication infrastructures from the distribution network until the customer house.
+Sensor and metering data networks – especially new concepts for machine-to-machine architecture and extensions (like data processing, filtering, and behaviour detection) are addressed.